su-lt/ecommerce-redis-demo/readme.md

 -   Returns

     ```sh
-    message:
-        "OK"
+        message: "OK"
-        "Out of stock"
+        message: "Out of stock"
-        "Not OK"
+        message: "Not OK"
     ```

     -   "OK" - if the product was successfully added to the cart.